oscarotero/psr7-middlewares/README.md

 ### Honeypot

-Implements a honeypot span prevention.
+Implements a honeypot spam prevention.
 This technique is based on creating a input field that should be invisible and left empty by real users but filled by most spam bots.
-The middleware scan the html code and insert this inputs in all forms with method `post` and check in the incoming requests whether this value exists and is empty (is a real user) or doesn't exist or has a value (is a bot) returning a 403 response.
+The middleware scans the html code and inserts this inputs in all post forms and check in the incoming requests whether this value exists and is empty (is a real user) or doesn't exist or has a value (is a bot) returning a 403 response.

 ```php
 use Psr7Middlewares\Middleware;